What is swing trading?

 Swing traders sell or buy securities once a trend reverses, taking advantage of the high price volatility that sets in.
 The traders also rely on a set of rules to identify potential price reversal areas based on technical analysis.

 Unlike scalping, swing traders hold a position either long or short for more than one trading session.
 However, unlike position traders, they don’t hold trades for longer than a few weeks.
-The trading strategy is also ideal for traders who are willing to take a few trades while making sure they only capture good setups.
+The strategy is also ideal for traders who are willing to take a few trades while making sure they only capture good setups.
 Patience is at the core of this trading strategy, as is the use of large-stop losses.

 Popular swing trading strategies